antworldpkc2021/Pkc/README.md

 Versions / Roadmap
 ------------------

-Tron is changing and under active development.
+Pkc is changing and under active development.

 It is being transformed from an ssh-based execution engine to a [Mesos framework](http://mesos.apache.org/documentation/latest/frameworks/).

-Tron development is specifically targeting Yelp's needs and not designed to be a general solution for other companies.
+Pkc development is specifically targeting Yelp's needs and not designed to be a general solution for other companies.

 * <= v0.6.2 - Stable version, recommended for non-Yelp installations.